 While most principal applicant immigrants are men within the professional, economically affluent classes, the number of women is rising, and women within the workforce often join as a result of immigrating with a principal applicant spouse or as part of a family.
 Immigrant women have proven to be hugely successful at economic integration, which extends into social integration and the whole family to feel settled in their new Canadian lives.

 However, just because Toronto is considered the best for women to develop in business, it does not mean that the city doesn’t have areas it needs to improve on, particularly when it comes to equality and diversity.
-Businesses still have a long way to go with inclusivity, not just with women and immigrant women from all countries, but also with immigrants from all countries and of all ethnicities, those who have a disability, Indigenous Canadian peoples, those from poorer socio-economic backgrounds, and younger people in all these demographics.
+Businesses still have a long way to go with inclusivity, not just with women and immigrant women from all countries, but also with immigrants from all countries and of all ethnicity, those who have a disability, Indigenous Canadian peoples, those from poorer socio-economic backgrounds, and younger people in all these demographics.

 Ultimately, the Bloomberg report is a victorious battle for Toronto, and Canada in general, but that must not blind us from the fact that the city’s war with inequality and exclusion is far from over.